bmacnaughton/gulp-markers/README.md

 <h4><b><code>.getFilesForMarker(tag)</code></b></h4>

 returns an array of filenames in which the marker defined by `tag` was found.
 The filenames are in the form returned by `path.resolve()`.
-Note - The `findMarkers` transform must be executed in order to capture the files in which matches occur.
+Note - The `findMarkers` transform must be executed in order to capture the files in which matches occur; `replaceMarkers()` does not yet capture the files.

 ## A little background